 But a weakness

-of evolution theory, to be discarded, is its overdependence on natural
+of evolution theory, to be discarded, is its over-dependence on the hollow notion of natural

 selection.
 Biologists have yet to settle on what it is that nature selects: